unalilker/MongoDB.Relation/README.md

 ```
 **Explanation of relation at GenderText:** Relation will use GenderId in our class, and look for _id field at Genders collection.
 If a matched record found, it will get Text property in matched record and set the value to our GenderText field.

 **Explanation of relation at StudentClass:** Relation will use ClassId in our class, and look for _id field at Classes collection.
-If a matched record found, it will get matched record and set the value to our StudentClass field.
+If a matched record found, it will get matched record and set the record to our StudentClass field.

 ##